-My name is Lucas Mix, and I am an Episcopal priest, author, and martial artist currently working as a writer and speaker on biology and Christianity.
+My name is Lucas Mix, and I am an Episcopal priest, author, and martial artist.
+Currently, I work as a writer and speaker on biology and Christianity.
 I spent last year at the Center of Theological Inquiry in Princeton, NJ.
 Our research topic was societal implications of astrobiology (the study of origins, extent, and diversity of life in space).
 You can find out more about astrobiology at the NASA Astrobiology website.
-My continuing research explores the concept of “life” – what work do people want it to do in biology, theology, law, medicine, ethics, etc. What’s at stake in defining life?
+My continuing research explores historical and contemporary “life-concepts” – what work do we want to do in biology, theology, law, medicine, ethics, etc. What’s at stake in defining life?

 Please check out the pages below and some of my other materials to find out more about science, religion, and my perspective on life: